Peter Hewat: Waratahs

-After the end of the 2007 S14 season it was leaked to the press and Hewat himself that he was not in the reckoning for a Wallaby position and will not be included in the squad.
-This left Hewat disillusioned and resulted in his decision to consider lucrative offers from oversees.

-On 27 July 2007, it was confirmed by NSWRU and Hewat that they had worked out a release so he could continue playing rugby over in Europe and demand significantly more than what he earned in Australia.
+After the end of the 2007 S14 season it was leaked to the press, and Hewat himself during a speakerphone incident with Lote Tuqiri, that he was not in the reckoning for a Wallaby position and will not be included in the squad.
+This left Hewat disillusioned and resulted in his decision to consider lucrative offers from overseas.
+On 27 July 2007, it was confirmed by NSWRU and Hewat that they had worked out a release so he could continue playing rugby over in Europe for London Irish.

+In Hewat's second season with Irish they made the 2009 Premiership Rugby Final, with Hewat scoring an early drop goal after just 20 seconds in Irish's 10–9 defeat.
+On 12 April 2010, it was confirmed that Hewat was leaving London Irish to play in Japan.

+Coaching

+After working with Eddie Jones at Suntory Sungoliath Hewat was inspired to go into coaching, starting as backs coach at Suntory.
+This was where he first met Dan McKellar, with whom he would work at the ACT Brumbies from 2017 to 2020,.
+After leaving the Brumbies Hewat joined Tokyo Black Rams as backs coach, before becoming head coach for three seasons.
+In June 2024, Hewat linked up with Michael Cheika after joining Leicester Tigers as attack and backs coach.